AmethystGear/Spork/README.md

 Note that all functions are closures (that is, they can refer to any bindings made above them).

 ## Cool, how do I write and run code?
 just use ./run.sh "<path/to/your/file>".
 It'll print the result of your program.
+It also builds all the ocaml files used to run your code, so if you make any tweaks to the interpreter, parser, etc, it'll affect the behavior of the program (obviously).

 ## Error messages?
 No. Also the typechecker is nonexistent, if your types are bad, stuff will just break at runtime.
 So have fun with that.